chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 - Popularity based on rating count
 - Movie recency

-Mood profiles are stored in the MySQL database using genres and descriptive keywords.
-When a user selects a mood, the system converts the mood profile into a TF-IDF vector and compares it with movie feature vectors using cosine similarity.
+Mood profiles are stored in the MySQL database using associated genres and descriptive keywords.

+When a user selects a mood, the system creates a mood profile using its genres and keywords.
+TF-IDF converts the mood profile and movie content into numerical feature vectors.
+Cosine Similarity is then used to measure how closely each movie matches the selected mood.

+### Recommendation Score

-The final recommendation score combines:
+The final recommendation score combines several factors:

 | Factor | Weight |
 | --- | ---: |